Hen Gymroorigin:United Kingdom first record:1918 habit:Winter grain colour:red/brown references >>> ID images >>>

 "(1) It was usually grown for home bread-making purposes.
 (2) The conditions under which it was grown were usually unfavourable.
 (3) The old variety, season by season, was better able to produce millable grain, particularly under adverse ripening conditions.
 (4) The long, slender, and tough straw made first-rate thatching material."

-At various stages the Hen Gymro S70 line is very distinctive looking with long lax ear, dark green glaucous abundant foliage, white hairy glumes and maybe most uniquely flowers are often purple.
+At various stages the Hen Gymro S70 line is very distinctive looking with long lax ear, dark green glaucous abundant foliage, white hairy glumes and maybe most uniquely anthers at flowering are often purple.
 At maturity - unless washed away by rain - straw is often deep cardinal red.

 Hen Gymro S70 will get over tall and tend to lodging unless grown on poor soil.
 Seems to have very good resistance to rusts and sprouting in the ear as one would expect for the moist warm climate of South Wales.